jstat/jstat/doc/md/vector.md

 **skewness( array )**

-Return the skewness of a vector (third standardized moment).
+Returns the skewness of the `array` vector (third standardized moment).

     jStat.skewness([1,2,2,3,5]) === 0.75003...